tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * waptservice: use sys._exit(10) to ask nssm to restart service in case of unhandled exception in waptservice (loops..)

 * wapt client: don't log / store into db Wapt.runstatus if not changed

+* waptserver postconf: fix for rights on some wapt directories.

+* Add mutual conflicts to deb/rpm packages for waptagent/waptserver to avoid simultaneous install.

+*

 WAPT-1.8.0-6641 (2020-01-24)